Barba76/SPFx-NumberPicker-Control/README.md

 Usage:
 1. Install dependencies with the command **_npm install_**
-2. Import the numberPicker.ts file on your SPFx project
+2. Import the numberPicker module on your SPFx project
 3. Create a new NumberPicker Instance on the PropertyPaneConfiguration:

 e.g.